sofiakali/frontend-cookbook/pages/testing/Essentials.md

 ### Timer mocks

-Sometimes you code depends on some timing, maybe you use `setTimeout` or other kind of delaying code by time, and you would like to conrol the timing for tests.
+Sometimes your code depends on some timing, maybe you use `setTimeout` or other kind of delaying code by time, and you would like to control the timing for tests.

-That easily solved in Jest by faking timers with [`jest.useFakeTimers`](https://jestjs.io/docs/en/timer-mocks).
+That is easily solved in Jest by faking timers with [`jest.useFakeTimers`](https://jestjs.io/docs/en/timer-mocks).

 ```js
 function delayFunction(callback, delayInSeconds = 1) {